Powerlearnproject/se-day1-assignment-wizerdy44/README.md

         Agile Methodology (2001): The Agile Manifesto revolutionized software development by promoting iterative development, collaboration, and flexibility.
 It replaced traditional waterfall models, enabling faster delivery of functional software and better adaptation to changing requirements.
 ***************************************************************************************************************
-QUIZ: List and briefly explain the phases of the Software Development Life Cycle.
+List and briefly explain the phases of the Software Development Life Cycle.

 ANSWER:
         Planning: Identifying project scope, goals, budget, and timeline to ensure feasibility and resource allocation.